How To Get Rid Of Period Cramps At School

 Ginger

 Ginger can act as a natural remedy for so many ailments, including period pain.
 Ginger lessens inflammation and pain, and can be taken in a number of ways–add it to almost any meal, brew it as a tea, or just chew it raw on its own.
 According to one study, “taking ginger 2 days before the onset of the menstrual cycle was significantly better at decreasing the duration of pain.”
-Consider adding some ginger into your diet around the time that you think your period will arrive for a better chance of lessening future cramps at school.
+Consider adding some ginger into your teen's diet around the time that you think their period will arrive for a better chance of lessening future cramps at school.

 Sports Drinks